 Gordon continues his long service as minister in our church and is very active with interfaith activities.
 He has been a leader in the world-wide International Council of Unitarians and Universalists and has a master’s degree in religious studies.
 Gordon has had a number of careers, most notably including a term as mayor of Cape Town.
 He welcomes the opportunity to support and encourage others.
 You can see more about him here: https://www.youtube.com/watch?v=suCQJlajH7s

 Feel free to contact Rev. Gordon at email@example.com

-Shelley Adams became chair of the CTU council in 2015.
+Leigh Meinert became Council Chair in June 2019.
 She is passionately focused on making the Cape Town Unitarians a thriving community and place for support and encouragement to follow your spiritual path wherever it might lead you.

 Rev. Roux Malan